-The coffins of Tony Lawrence and Sandy Grant (nearest to the camera) in the mass grave at Cambridge City Cemetery, where 20 Pathfinders were buried in a row on 22 December 1943.
-Photograph courtesy of the Hind Archive.
+The coffins of Sandy Grant and Tony Lawrence (nearest to the camera) in the mass grave at Cambridge City Cemetery, where 20 Pathfinders were buried in a row on 22 December 1943.
+(RPA/Hind Archive)

 The Archive has its roots in a tragedy which occurred on 16/17 December 1943, afterwards known as Black Thursday.
 At that time, the crew of Ted Thackway were serving with 97 Squadron, which was stationed at Bourn in Cambridgeshire.

 Above, page from Ted Thackway’s logbook, written on or just before 3 November 1943 whilst the crew was at the Conversion Unit at Wigsley.
 They would be direct entrants from the training unit to the PFF..

 It is possible that the listing of the crew reflects the fact that the crew had been accepted for the Pathfinders, but unfortunately a copy of the opposite page is not in the Archive.
 (RPA/John Thackway)

 The crew’s first operation was to Berlin on 16 December.
 Returning safely to England, they crashed in a horrific accident caused by dense fog.

 The crash occurred in fields just beyond Hardwick Church, about half a mile from RAF Bourn, the crew’s home airfield.